May 1, 2024

 • Impairment Offenses: Drivers can be charged with a DUI if their driving is impaired by alcohol, regardless of their BAC level.
 Even if a driver’s blood alcohol content (BAC) is below the legal limit, they can still face legal consequences if their ability to drive safely is compromised.

-The effectiveness of DUI laws in reducing recidivism and the importance of educational and rehabilitation programs.3 These interventions not only penalize but also educate offenders, aiming to foster a deeper understanding of the dangers of drunk driving and the importance of staying below the legal alcohol limit.
 This dual approach—combining strict penalties with opportunities for rehabilitation—reflects a comprehensive strategy to enhance road safety and encourage responsible driving behaviors.
-Through these efforts, DUI laws play a crucial role in safeguarding the community while offering pathways toward positive change for offenders who have been caught driving under the influence (DUI).
+Through these efforts, DUI laws play an important role in safeguarding the community while offering pathways toward positive change for offenders who have been caught driving under the influence (DUI).

 Got a DUI?
 Learn about our DUI screenings and classes in Arizona!